nginyc/rafiki/docs/src/user/quickstart-app-users.rst

 Quick Start (Application Users)
 ====================================================================

-As an App User, you can make predictions on models deployed on Rafiki.
+As an App User, you can make predictions on models deployed on SingaAuto.

 .. _`making-predictions`: